bfetler/sklearn_clf_speed/README.md

 There is quite a bit of jitter in the data, probably due to not sampling the methods enough times with *timeit*.
 The script __clf_speed.py__ runs a series of timing tests, and takes 20 to 30 minutes to run.
 I get impatient waiting for it to finish, but could probably increase the time.
 It would probably be best to run these on a Linux system rather than MacOS, so the OS doesn't get busy with randomly scheduled updating tasks.

 #### Conclusion
 *Logistic Regression* and *LinearSVC* have the fastest *predict()* methods, and are probably best for production systems.
-Whether or not they are appropriate for solving a particular problem depends on the data set and questions to be answered.
-Other classifiers may be more appropriate, depending on the nature of the data, though one should be careful to measure their speed as needed.
+Whether or not they are appropriate for solving a particular problem depends on the data set and the problems to be solved.
+Other classifiers may be more appropriate, depending on the nature of the data, though one should be careful to measure their speed.